Practice Valuation Estimator

 +

 The standard institutional formula is Adjusted EBITDA × Multiple = Enterprise Value.
-Adjusted EBITDA starts with net income, adds back interest, taxes, depreciation, and amortization, then normalizes owner compensation to market-rate replacement cost and removes one-time or non-recurring expenses.
-The applicable multiple (typically 3x–8x+ for dental practices) is determined by practice classification, operational maturity, growth trajectory, and transferability risk.
-Collections-based formulas (0.6x–1.0x annual collections) are used as secondary screening tools but do not reflect how institutional buyers underwrite transactions.
+Adjusted EBITDA starts with net income, adds back interest, taxes, depreciation, and amortization, then normalizes owner compensation to a market-rate replacement cost and removes one-time expenses.
+The applicable multiple is driven first by EBITDA size and buyer type — roughly 5–7× under $1M of EBITDA, 7–9× at $1–3M, 9–11× at $3–5M, and 11×+ for platform-scale practices — then refined by operational maturity, growth, and transferability.
+Smaller owner-operated practices are valued on Seller's Discretionary Earnings (SDE × ~1.5–3×), not an EBITDA multiple.